DzidediSenaya/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-if the last digit is 0: the string and is 0 if the last digit is less than 6 and not 0: the string and is less than 6 and not 0 followed by a new line guillaume@ubuntu:~/0x01$ ./1-last_digit.py
+if the last digit is 0: the string and is 0 if the last digit is less than 6 and not 0: the string and is less than 6 and not 0 followed by a new line
-Last digit of 4205 is 5 and is less than 6 and not 0 guillaume@ubuntu:~/0x01$ ./1-last_digit.py
-Last digit of -626 is -6 and is less than 6 and not 0 guillaume@ubuntu:~/0x01$ ./1-last_digit.py
-Last digit of 1144 is 4 and is less than 6 and not 0 guillaume@ubuntu:~/0x01$ ./1-last_digit.py
-Last digit of -9200 is 0 and is 0
-guillaume@ubuntu:~/0x01$ ./1-last_digit.py
-Last digit of 5247 is 7 and is greater than 5 guillaume@ubuntu:~/0x01$ ./1-last_digit.py
-Last digit of -9318 is -8 and is less than 6 and not 0 guillaume@ubuntu:~/0x01$ ./1-last_digit.py
-Last digit of 3369 is 9 and is greater than 5 guillaume@ubuntu:~/0x01$ ./1-last_digit.py
-Last digit of -5224 is -4 and is less than 6 and not 0 guillaume@ubuntu:~/0x01$ ./1-last_digit.py
-Last digit of -4485 is -5 and is less than 6 and not 0 guillaume@ubuntu:~/0x01$ ./1-last_digit.py
-Last digit of 3850 is 0 and is 0
-guillaume@ubuntu:~/0x01$ ./1-last_digit.py
-Last digit of 5169 is 9 and is greater than 5 guillaume@ubuntu:~/0x01$
-Repo:

-GitHub repository: alx-higher_level_programming
-Directory: 0x01-python-if_else_loops_functions
-File: 1-last_digit.py

 2. I sometimes suffer from insomnia.
 And when I can't fall asleep, I play what I call the alphabet game mandatory